ashishrana080699/Google-cloud-platform-flask-app/README.md

 For user interface Flask Container is used and all the result is rendred to html page.

+Then install the google cloud SDK at your cloud shell virtual environment

 This container is deployed on Google cloud shell, after succesfully deploying a hosting url is generated.